paulf-999/styleguides_and_standards/style_guides/dbt_style_guide_child_pages/sql_dbt_style_guide_using_sqlfluff.md

 # SQL/dbt Style Guide using SQLFluff

-:bulb: The purpose of this page is to describe how SQLFluff is to be used to enforce the SQL styling and formatting.
+:bulb: The purpose of this page is to describe how SQLFluff is to be used to enforce SQL styling and formatting.

 ---